-There's a lot you can do to optimize the speed of your site to optimize the critical user journeys for all of your users.
+There's much you can do to optimize the speed of your site to improve critical user journeys for all of your users.
 If you don't know where to start, take a look at our Fast section, and use Lighthouse to prioritize the most important things to fix.

 When working on your speed optimizations, start measuring your site speed frequently with appropriate tools and metrics to monitor your progress.
 For example, measure your metrics with Lighthouse, fix clear targets like having "Good" Core Web Vitals scores, and incorporate a performance budget into your build process.
 Thanks to your daily measurements and the "value of speed" methodology, you can isolate the impact of your incremental speed changes and calculate how much extra revenue your work has generated.

 Ebay made speed a company objective for 2019.
-They used techniques like performance budget, critical path optimization, and predictive prefetching.
-They concluded that for every 100 milliseconds improvement in search page loading time, add-to-card count increased by 0.5%.
+They used techniques such as performance budget, critical path optimization, and predictive prefetching.
+They concluded that for every 100 millisecond improvement in search page loading time, add-to-card count increased by 0.5%.

 Why would you want a user to install your PWA?
 To make it easier to come back to your site.
-Where a native app install would add at least three steps (redirection to Play Store, downloading, relaunching the native app at the top of the funnel), PWA installation is done seamlessly in one click, and it doesn't take the user away from the current conversion funnel.
+Where an Android app installation would add at least three steps (redirection to Play Store, downloading the app, launching the app), PWA installation is done seamlessly in one click without taking the user away from the current conversion funnel.

-Once installed, users are able to launch it in one click from the icon on their home screen, see it in their app tray when they are switching between apps, or find it via an app search result.
-We call this app dynamic Discover-Launch-Switch, and making your PWA installable is the key to unlocking access.
+Once an app is installed, users can launch it in one click using the icon on their home screen, see it in their app tray when they are switching between apps, or find it via an app search result.
+We call this dynamic Discover-Launch-Switch, and making your PWA installable is the key to unlocking access.

-In addition to being accessible from familiar discovery and launch surfaces on their device, a PWA launches exactly like a native app: in a standalone experience, separate from the browser.
-Additionally, it benefits from native device services such as the app switcher and settings.
+In addition to being accessible from familiar discovery and launch surfaces on their device, a PWA launches exactly like a platform-specific app: in a standalone experience, separate from the browser.
+Additionally, it benefits from OS-level device services such as the app switcher and settings.

-Once you've begun to promote the installation of your PWA, you should measure how many users are installing your PWA, and how they use your PWA.
+Once you've begun promoting the installation of your PWA, you should measure how many users are installing your PWA, and how they use your PWA.

-To understand where your users are leaving and how to improve retention, the install funnel can be measured in four ways:
+To understand where your users are leaving and how to improve retention, the installation funnel can be measured in four ways:

 - Number of users eligible to install

-- Number of users who clicked on the UI install prompt
+- Number of users who clicked on the install prompt

-- Number of users who both accepted and declined to install
+- Number of users who both accepted and declined the install prompt

-You can start promoting your PWA install to all your users or use a more cautious approach by only experimenting with a small group of users.
+You can promote your PWA installation to all your users or take a more cautious approach by experimenting with a small group of users.

-After a few days or weeks you should already have some data to measure the impact on your business.
-What is the behaviour of people coming from the installed shortcut?
+A few days or weeks should give you enough data to measure the impact on your business.
+What is the behavior of people coming from the installed shortcut?
 Do they engage more, do they convert more?

 To segment users who installed your PWA, track the

-The case study of Weekendesk is interesting: they propose Installation on the second page visited to maximise the install rate, and they observed that customers coming back via the icon on the home screen were more than twice as likely to book a stay with them.
+The case study of Weekendesk is interesting; to increase the chance a user would install their PWA, they promote installation on the second page visited.
+Users who launched the PWA from their home screen were more than twice as likely to book a stay through their PWA!

-Installation is a great way to make people return on your site and improve your customer loyalty.
-You can also think of personalizing the experience for those premium users.
+Installation is a great way to encourage people return to your site and improve your customer loyalty.
+You can also think of personalizing the experience for premium users.

 The Chrome Dino game, offered when a user is offline, is played more than 270 million times a month.
-This impressive number shows that network reliability is a considerable opportunity, especially in markets with unreliable or expensive mobile data like India, Brazil, Mexico, or Indonesia.
+This impressive number shows that network reliability is a considerable opportunity for PWA use, especially in markets with unreliable networks or expensive mobile data such as India, Brazil, Mexico, or Indonesia.

-When a native app, installed from an app store, is launched, users expect it to open, regardless of whether they're connected to the internet.
+When an app installed from an app store is launched, users expect it to open regardless of whether they're connected to the internet.
 Progressive Web Apps should be no different.

-Web push notifications allow users to opt-in to timely updates from sites they love and allow you to effectively re-engage them with customized, relevant content.
+Web push notifications allow users to opt-in to timely updates from sites they need or care about and allow you to effectively re-engage them with customized, relevant content.

 Be careful, though.
 Asking users to sign up for web notifications when they first arrive and without exposing the benefits can be perceived as spammy and negatively affect your experience.
 Make sure to follow best practices when prompting for notifications and inspire acceptance through relevant usages like train delays, price tracking, out of stock products, etc.

-To measure the effectiveness of your push campaigns, your need to measure the whole funnel:
+To measure the effectiveness of your push campaigns, you need to measure the whole funnel including:

 - Number of users eligible for push notifications